aguskianto/staircase/README.md

 3. Streaming means when there is a value on the stream, program tends to execute data though the whole process has not finished yet.
 This means minimal latency in processing.

 ## Usage
-From root folder of this project, execute:
+From root folder of this project on command prompt, execute:
 ```bash
 java ./src/com/staircase/main.java
 ```